10 Years is Enough!

 Urban voters say it undermines principles

 The Gambia cannot afford to repeat the mistakes of the past.
 After two terms and a decade in power, Adama Barrow is seeking a third term.
-We say NO. Join the non-partisan movement to protect our democracy from self-perpetuation.
+We say NO. Join the non-partisan, civil and pressure group movement to protect our democracy from self-perpetuation.

 Our Stand Against Self-Perpetuation

-The No To Third Term (N3T) movement was born from a simple, non-partisan realization: history repeats itself if we let it.
+The No To Third Term (N3T) movement is a non-partisan, civil and pressure group movement born from a simple realization: history repeats itself if we let it.
 Jawara ruled for 30 years, and Jammeh for 22.
 Both eras ended with our nation stagnant and held back.

 In December 2026, President Adama Barrow intends to seek a third term.
 While technically legal under the current constitution, we believe 10 years is more than enough time for any one individual to lead.
-We will work closely with all opposition parties to unify the national voice and ensure a democratic transition in 2026.
+We will make contacts with similar groups like Apex, a group working to unite the opposition parties to form a coalition, to unify the national voice and ensure a democratic transition in 2026.

 Our movement is not about parties; it is about the system.
 We demand a nation where leadership is a temporary service, not a permanent ownership of state institutions.